 ECF is also proud to have partnered with Community Foundations of Canada and the Government of Canada to deliver the Government of Canada’s Emergency Community Support Fund (ECSF) in the greater Edmonton area.

-We were able to deliver over $2.2 million in grants from ECSF, for a grand total of almost $3.7 million in COVID relief to 108 charities in the Edmonton area.
+We were able to deliver over $2.2 million in grants from ECSF, for a grand total of more than $4 million in COVID relief to 108 charities in the Edmonton area.

 Below is a chronological list of grants that ECF has made since March 19th from multiple granting streams including the RRF.
 Click each tab to view grant details.